ReadingAndThinking.com

 When Tony started to face his life again, he must have been moved and wept bitterly.
 God, I am so sincerely introspective, I am so willing to understand others.

-The ending is a resounding slap in the face of everyone.
+The ending is a resounding slap in everyone's face.
 As for whether they will wake up, I am pessimistic.

-Conclusion: Finding Balance in Middle Age: Insights from Literature and Life
+Conclusion: Finding Balance in Middle Age: Lessons from Literature and Life for Women Over 50

 When women reach middle age, various life problems will follow.
 The aging or even departure of parents, the growth of the next generation, the pressure of one's career, and other problems can make women feel fear and anxiety, and even rethink the meaning of life.